 4. Listen to a relaxing song.

-Emmeline Edwards, who specializes in integrative medicine at the National Institutes of Health, said music therapy can also be a great way to relax wherever you are.
+Emmeline Edwards, Ph.D, Director of the Division of Extramural Research at the National Institutes of Health, said music therapy can also be a great way to relax wherever you are.

 “The auditory cortex is connected to other areas of the brain that are connected our reward system, motor systems, centers for motivation and emotion regulation,” Edwards said.